mellamoadam/CladoScope/tutorial.md

 <br>
 <br>
-This analysis generates estimates of gene flow between populations using D-statistics (ABBA-BABA tests) computed across all possible trios.
-The resulting values are visualized as a heatmap, which highlights patterns of introgression between lineages.
+The following heatmap highlights patterns of introgression between lineages.
 Warmer colors indicate stronger signals of gene flow, helping to identify which population pairs may have exchanged genetic material.
 <br>
 <br>